Daniel J. Frey

 I have used that mask ever since I can remember.

-When you're raised in a home where violence, mainly random violence occurs, it turns out to be a good thing to keep your empathy at a frosty level of awareness.
+When you're raised in a home where violence, mainly random bi-polar violence, occurs, it turns out to be a good thing to keep your empathy at a frosty level of awareness.

 Dad could switch on violent anger at the drop of a hat.

-He could be laughing and joking at one moment, but one unpredictable remark or action could send him into an angry fit.
+He could be laughing and joking at one moment, but one unpredictable remark or action from you could send him into an angry fit.

-It sometimes it could be defused with a well-placed piece of observational humor.
+It could sometimes be defused with a well-placed piece of observational humor.

 I still do not do well around anger.